Actively Recruiting

 • Severe cardiovascular disease (NYHA class III or IV, or recent myocardial infarction within 6 months)

-• Uncontrolled hypertension (systolic blood pressure > 180 mmHg or diastolic blood pressure > 110 mmHg despite medical therapy)
+• Uncontrolled hypertension (systolic > 180 mmHg or diastolic > 110 mmHg despite medical therapy)

 • Uncontrolled diabetes mellitus (HbA1c > 8.5%)

-• Chronic opioid use (daily opioid consumption for > 3 months prior to surgery)
+• Chronic opioid use (daily use for more than 3 months prior to surgery)

 • Participation in another interventional clinical trial within 30 days prior to enrollment